Imran4424/Software-Architecture/SolidPrinciples.md

 What it means that, the functions that use pointers or references to base/super classes must be able to use objects of derived/sub classes without knowing it.

-Although Liskov's substitution principle build around Object Oriented Programming(OOP) approach,
+Although Liskov's substitution principle build around Object Oriented Programming(OOP) approach, In swift we can use this approach with two programming paradigm.

 # Interface Segregation Principle